-Section 95 - Article 4 - Procedures.
-Section 4.13.3 Procedures Upon Discovery of Violations is hereby amended to retitle the subsection, add subsection (a), renumber subsections to read as follows:
+Section 88 - Article 4 - Procedures.
+Section 4.13. - Violation and penalties.
+Section 4.13.3 - Procedures Upon Discovery of Violations is hereby amended to retitle the subsection, add subsection (a), renumber subsections to read as follows:

-- "4.13.3.
-Inspections and Procedures Upon Discovery of Violations. - "(a) Pursuant to NCGS 160D 403(e), staff are authorized to enter any premises at all reasonable hours for the purposes of an inspection or other enforcement action, upon the presentation of proper credentials; provided however that the appropriate consent has been given for inspection of areas not open to the public, or that an appropriate inspection warrant has been secured. - (a) (b) Upon the determination that any provision of this appendix is being violated, the town manager shall send a written notice by personal service delivery, electronic delivery, first class mail, or by certified mail, return receipt requested, to the holder of the development approval and to the landowner of the property involved, and may be delivered by similar means to the occupant of the property, and to the person(s) responsible for such violation, indicating the nature of the violation and ordering the action necessary to correct it.
-Additional written notices may be sent and/or the posting of the subject property at the town manager's discretion.
-The person providing the notice of violation shall certify that the notice was provided, and the certificate shall be deemed conclusive in the absence of fraud.
+"4.13.3.
+Inspections and Procedures Upon Discovery of Violations.

-- (b) (c) The final written notice, which may also be the initial notice, shall state the action the town manager intends to take if the violation is not corrected, and shall advise that the town manager's order may be appealed to the board of adjustment as provided in section 4.10 of this appendix. - (c) (d) In cases when delay would seriously threaten the effective enforcement of this appendix, or pose a danger to the public health, safety, or general welfare, the town manager may seek enforcement without prior written notice by invoking any of the penalties or remedies contained in subsection 4.13.4."
+- "(a) Pursuant to NCGS 160D 403(e), staff are authorized to enter any premises at all reasonable hours for the purposes of an inspection or other enforcement action, upon the presentation of proper credentials; provided however that the appropriate consent has been given for inspection of areas not open to the public, or that an appropriate inspection warrant has been secured. - (a) (b) Upon the determination that any provision of this appendix is being violated, the town manager shall send a written notice by personal service delivery, electronic delivery, first class mail, or by certified mail, return receipt requested, to the holder of the development approval and to the landowner of the property involved, and may deliver a written notice by similar means to the occupant of the property, and to the person(s) responsible for such violation, indicating the nature of the violation and ordering the action necessary to correct it.
+Additional written notices may be sent and/or the posted on the subject property at the town manager's discretion.
+The person providing the notice of violation shall certify that the notice was provided, and the certificate shall be deemed conclusive in the absence of fraud. - (b) (c) The final written notice, which may also be the initial notice, shall state the action the town manager intends to take if the violation is not corrected, and shall advise that the town manager's order may be appealed to the board of adjustment as provided in section 4.10 of this appendix. - (c) (d) In cases when delay would seriously threaten the effective enforcement of this appendix, or pose a danger to the public health, safety, or general welfare, the town manager may seek enforcement without prior written notice by invoking any of the penalties or remedies contained in subsection 4.13.4."

-Section 96 - Article 5 - Design and Development Standards.
-Section 5.7.7 (c) Appeals is hereby amended to read as follows:
+Section 89 - Article 5 - Design and Development Standards.
+Section 5.7. - Tree protection.
+Section 5.7.7 - Administrative Mechanisms, subsection (c) Appeals is hereby amended to read as follows:

-"Appeals.
+"(c) Appeals.
 Unless otherwise specified in this article appendix, interpretations determinations, appeals, and variances of or from provisions of this article shall be pursuant to the provisions of article 4 of this chapter appendix."

-Section 97 - Article 5 - Design and Development Standards.
-Section 5.12.2 Other Utilities is hereby amended to read and renumbered as follows:
+Section 90 - Article 5 - Design and Development Standards.
+Section 5.12. - Utilities.
+Section 5.12.2 - Other Utilities is hereby amended to add a new subsection (b) and renumbered to read as follows: